-- Choose a location and time.
 Select a private, non-threatening location and plan a time when everyone can be there.
-Do not let your loved one know about the intervention beforehand.
+Based on the intervention model chosen, your loved one may be invited or surprised.

-- Treatment options.
-Finding the right treatment plan and getting the addicted person to agree to the plan is the goal of the intervention.
+Finding the right treatment plan and getting the addicted person to agree to the plan is the goal of intervening.
 See our blog, ‘How do you get the treatment you need?’ for tips on how to find the treatment center that will best meet your loved one’s needs.

 Seek the guidance of an addiction specialist to determine if an inpatient or outpatient program is the best option or if a hospital visit is necessary.
 If your loved one agrees to treatment, have a plan in place to get them to the facility immediately.

-- Asking your addicted loved one to move out
+- Asking your loved one to move out

 - Refusing to make excuses to work or school officials for irresponsible behavior

-Do not let the addicted person know about the intervention ahead of time.
-Simply invite them to the pre-selected location where the intervention team has already gathered.
+Simply invite the addicted person to the pre-selected location where the intervention team has already gathered.
 When the addicted person arrives, explain this is an intervention conducted by those who care about them.